Effective isotrivial Mordell-Lang in positive characteristic: Deciding rational points on subvarieties of isotrivial abelian varieties

 \subsection{Finding generators for $G(K)$}

 The effectivity of our description of $X\cap\Gamma$ required as input also generators for $\Gamma$.
-In this case, when $\Gamma$ is the set of rational points on an abelian variety, it turns out, as we have been informed by Bjorn Poonen in private communications, that there is already an algorithm for computing generators of $G(K)$.
-Indeed, one reduces to the case when $K$ is the function field of a curve $C$ over $\Fq$ and then one identifies $G(K)/G(\Fq)$ with $\operatorname{Hom}(\operatorname{Jac}(C), G)$.
-This homomorphism group can be computed using the algorithm given in~\cite{poonen} to compute the N\'eron-Severi group for $G\times\operatorname{Jac}(C)$, using the fact that the Tate conjecture is known for abelian varieties.
+In this case, when $\Gamma$ is the set of rational points on an isotrivial abelian variety, there is already an algorithm for computing generators of $G(K)$.
+Indeed, such an algorithm exists whenever the Tate-Shafarevich group is finite (see, for example,~\cite[Chapter~X]{JS}, for the case of number fields).
+That the the Tate-Shafarevich group of an abelian variety over a finite field is finite is a theorem of Milne~\cite{milne68}.

 We suppose, therefore, that we have computed generators $\gamma_1,\dots, \gamma_n$ for $G(K)$.